nextgis/docs_ngweb/source/layers.rst

    table open (is active if a table is selected in tree); 3 – SQL query for
    view.

-After that you can display a view to check if query is correct without closing :program:`pgAdminIII` (see  :numref:`pgadmin3`. number  2).
+After that you can display a view to check if query is correct without closing :program:`pgAdminIII` (see  item 2 in :numref:`pgadmin3`).

 .. _ngw_create_wms_layer: